 The core purpose of the Kernow Maternity Voices Partnership is to make sure that NHS maternity services are planned, designed and delivered by service users, commissioners, NHS and voluntary and community sector providers working together in partnership as equals.
 Plans could relate to choice and personalisation, improving safety, and/or improving women’s experience and reducing inequalities.

-If you would like to join the local Maternity Voices Partnership (MVP) or have your say on your maternity experiences, please email Georgie Watson, chair of the MVP, by email at email@example.com.
+If you would like to join the local Maternity Voices Partnership or have your say on your maternity experiences, please email Kernow Maternity Voices Partnership.

-Royal Cornwall Hospitals Trust’s maternity services, Cornwall Foundation Trust’s health visiting services and Cornwall Council’s children’s centres have all been awarded UNICEF’s prestigious Baby Friendly Accreditation.
+Royal Cornwall Hospitals NHS Trust’s maternity services, Cornwall Partnership NHS Foundation Trust’s health visiting services and Cornwall Council’s family hubs have all been awarded UNICEF’s prestigious Baby Friendly Accreditation.
 The awards, which include women’s views on services, recognise the work of all 3 organisations in supporting families and promoting breastfeeding.

 Breastfeeding rates upon discharge from hospital in Cornwall and the Isles of Scilly are high.
 However, there is a decline in breastfeeding rates in the first 2 weeks at home so providing continuing support to breastfeeding mothers is essential.

-If you have a question about breastfeeding, you can contact our infant feeding co-ordinators.
+If you have a question about breastfeeding, contact your community midwife or health visitor.